Azure/AppService/_posts/2024-01-03-DNS-improvements.md

 ## Azure Portal configuration

-Based on the new properties, we have started to build UX to support the configuration.
+Based on the new properties, we have started to build UX to support the configurations.
 This will give you one place to view and configure all DNS options.
 The configuration page will be available from the networking hub page and we aim to have it ready in Q2 2024.

 ## Logging capabilities